yackx/ipgo/content/complex-data-types/stack/stack.md

 ### A simple implementation

-As an exercise, we can implement a simpler stack.
-We will use:
+As an exercise, we can implement a simple stack.
+We will:

-- a slice to store the values in the collection
+- use a slice to store the values in the collection
-- a generic type `T` (rather than the legacy `interface{}` in the Go library)
+- use a generic type `T` (rather than the legacy `interface{}` in the Go library)
-- and all functions will operate on a `*Stack[T]`.
+- attach all functions will operate on a `*Stack[T]`.

 This translates to: